rapPayne/react_in_3_weeks/labs/2.4 Forms/README.md

 </section>
 ```

 2. Obviously you'll need those utility functions.
-Add these to the top of Cart.js:
+Add these to the top of Cart.jsx:
 ```JavaScript
 import { calculateTax, getCartTotal, toCurrency, placeOrder as placeOrderToServer } from './utilities';
 ```